Sydney Sweeney: Early work (2009–2019)

-As a child actress, Sweeney debuted on television in 2009 with a bit part in an episode of the series Heroes.
-Her first film role was in the 2010 horror comedy ZMD: Zombies of Mass Destruction.
-She played supporting roles in television shows such as 90210, Criminal Minds, Grey's Anatomy and Pretty Little Liars.
 In 2018, she starred as Emaline Addario in the Netflix series Everything Sucks!, which revolved around two groups of high school students in Oregon in 1996.
 She appeared in the HBO miniseries Sharp Objects, recurring as Alice, a roommate whom Amy Adams's character meets at a psychiatric facility.
 Her character originally had a smaller role, but the director kept bringing her in for more scenes.
 For the role, Sweeney studied stories of girls who experience mental illness and self-harming, and visited hospitals with patients who self-harmed.
-She filmed Everything Sucks! and Sharp Objects concurrently, the former during the week and latter on weekends.
+She filmed Everything Sucks! and Sharp Objects concurrently, the former during the week and the latter on weekends.
 Sweeney had a role in the 2018 film Under the Silver Lake.
 She had a recurring role in the second season of the dystopian drama series The Handmaid's Tale as Eden Spencer, a pious and obedient girl from the totalitarian and theocratic Republic of Gilead.
 She starred as the heroine of the horror film Along Came the Devil.
 In 2019, Sweeney appeared in the drama film Clementine, the coming-of-age film Big Time Adolescence, and Quentin Tarantino's Once Upon a Time in Hollywood.